xentara-plugin v2.0.4

 You can define the structure at any time before allocating the array.
 For memory blocks that hold value or status attributes, the callback realize() is a good place to define the structure of the array.
 In realize(), the entire model has already been loaded and the configuration of all objects is known, but no attribute read handles have been resolved yet.
 (Read handles are usually resolved in prepare(), which is called after realize().)

-Here is an example of an I/O batch that allocates storage for all its I/O points:
+Here is an example of an I/O transaction that allocates storage for all its data points:

 {